Pursuant to the Provisions of the Securities Investor Protection Act of 1970 As Amended

 Section 6.
 Vice Chairman

-The Vice Chairman shall perform all of the duties of the Chairman when the Chairman is absent and shall have such other powers and shall perform such other duties as may be prescribed by the bylaws or the Board.
+The Vice Chairman shall have and exercise the power to perform all of the duties of the Chairman when the Chairman is absent and shall have such other powers and shall perform such other duties as may be prescribed by the bylaws or the Board.

 Article 5.
 Indemnification of Directors, Officers, and Employees